shenweiliu/AspNetAngularSample/README.md

 Especially during the initial setup, files copied from the Areas plugin project to the main web site Areas folder may sometimes not working.
 In this case, the "HTTP Error 500.0 - Internal Server Error" could also be rendered.
 You may try these steps:

-    - In the Areas plugin project, do "Clean Solution" and then "Rebuild Solution"
+    + In the Areas plugin project, do "Clean Solution" and then "Rebuild Solution"

-    - Re-run the *CopyModToWeb.bat* to copy and paste the Areas plugin files to main website.
+    + Re-run the *CopyModToWeb.bat* to copy and paste the Areas plugin files to main website

-    - In the main website project, do "Clean Solution", and then "Rebuild Solution".
+    + In the main website project, do "Clean Solution", and then "Rebuild Solution"

-    - If the issue still persists, in the main website project, delete the *bin* and *obj* folders, then rebuild the solution.
+    + If the issue still persists, in the main website project, delete the *bin* and *obj* folders, then rebuild the solution

 ### Related Info